Welcome to Guitar River! A new site for guitar gear buyer's guides and reviews.

 Buying your first electric guitar may seem overwhelming when you look at all the options.
 You have a large variety to choose from in a lower (or any) price range.

-For a beginning player, we recommend a guitar in the $199 to $299 price range.
+We recommend a guitar in the $199 to $299 price range for a beginning player.
 You can find a quality instrument at this cost.
-If you spend a little more, you will be upgrading the hardware, electronics, wood, and finish.
+If you spend a little more, you will upgrade the hardware, electronics, wood, and finish.

-Be sure to see our list of best electric guitars for beginners.
+Be sure to see our list of best electric guitars for beginners, and best guitars under $300.